ayohana/read-my-brain/README.md

   - [x] Refactor API call method in the front end to only call the API as needed (per word instead of per letter typed).
 In other words, trigger the API call when a user presses spacebar or enter.
   - [ ] Refactor React component diagram.
       - [ ] Add an "About" section to the front end.
-      - [ ] Add a footer to the front end with a link to my GitHub repo.
+      - [ ] Add a link to my GitHub repo.
+      - [ ] Warn users to be careful when translating real patient or personal identity information to prevent violating their privacy (HIPAA).
+  - [ ] Create an API key for users.
   - [ ] Users can add new terms via the front-end application for open contribution.
   - [ ] Users can update existing terms via the front-end application.
-      - [ ] Warn users to be careful when translating real patient or personal identity information to prevent violating their privacy (HIPAA).
-  - [ ] Create an API key for users.
   - [ ] Count the number of app usage (count every time a translation occurs).
   - [ ] Configure Azure/back end CORS settings to only allow Read My Brain (one application) to access it.
   - [ ] Share the application by posting in a nursing forum.